mrakgr/The-Spiral-Language/readme.md

 if type_tr = type_fl then
 ```

 Since the conditional is dynamic, the branches need to be compared for equality.
-Then a tad optimization is inside the if statement.
+Then a tad optimization is done after the check.

 ```
 match tr, fl with